callmecavs/bricks.js/README.md

 ### container

 A node, or CSS selector, that represents the grid wrapper.
+The _direct children_ of this element must be the grid items.

 ```es6
 // passing a node